-If you took a calculus-based introductory physics course, and if you got a C- or better grade, and if the Physics DUS approves the course as being sufficiently similar to one of Duke's introductory physics courses in content (lectures and labs), you will get a PHYSICS XXX on your transcript, where XXX will be 141L or 142L for life science majors, and will be 151L or 152L for engineering students.
+If you took a calculus-based introductory physics course, with a laboratory component, and if you got a C- or better grade, and if the Physics DUS approves the course as being sufficiently similar to one of Duke's introductory physics courses in content (lectures and labs), then you will get a PHYSICS XXX on your transcript, where XXX will be 141L or 142L for life science majors, and will be 151L or 152L for engineering students.

 Any physics course that is determined by the Physics DUS as not being sufficiently close to a Duke course will show up as a PHY 100L on your transcript for an intro course, or as 200L for an upper-level course.
 In particular, any algebra-based intro physics course (with a lab) will show up as PHY 100L on the transcript, since all intro physics courses at Duke use calculus.
 Courses without labs, whether calculus-based or not, will show up as PHY 100.